dwp/dataworks-hardened-images/azkaban-executor/azkaban-emr-jobtype/README.md

 ### High level operation

 The job must be provided with the dependencies that need to have completed before the cluster can be launched.

+The dependencies are either the name of a product that must have completed in its entirety before the EMR can be launched or the name of a product and a list of collections.
+When a list of collection is supplied the job only has to wait for the subset of data described by the collections to be ready before launching the EMR.

-The job first polls the pipeline metadata table until the dependencies have finished or until a timeout occurs.
+The job first polls the pipeline metadata table (in the case of a product being supplied as the dependency) or the `UCExportToCrownStatus` table (in the case of a product and a list of collections being supplied) until the dependencies have finished or until a timeout occurs.
 Only if the dependencies finish successfully within the timeout period does the job invoke the lambda which launches the cluster.

 Assuming the dependencies do complete successfully, the cluster-launching-lambda is invoked, the lambda is supplied with the data from the pipeline metadata